 - Chop cranberries in a food processor (or slice cranberries in half on a cutting board).

 - Place chopped cranberries in a medium mixing bowl.
-Add ½ cup white chocolate chips and stir to combine.
+Add ½ cup white chocolate chips and stir to combine; set aside.

-- Fold in the cranberries and white chocolate chips.
-Again, do not overmix!
+- Fold in the cranberries and white chocolate chips; do not overmix.

-- Lightly grease the loaf pan, then line it with parchment paper.
+- Lightly grease a 9x5x3 loaf pan, then line it with parchment paper.
 Spoon mixture into pan.

 - Bake for 55-65 minutes in a preheated 350 degree oven or until loaf tests done.